 Frozen pizza is challenging to cook evenly, but in our testing, the Air was consistently able to get frozen pies about as close to perfect as possible.
 This performance is even better than that of the original Smart Oven.

 Despite being such a top-notch toaster oven, the Air does not turn its nose up at the more pedestrian task of making toast.
 It turned in one of the best performances in this metric.

 Toast made in the center of the Air comes out about as close to perfect as one could expect.
 Both sides come out with very similar levels of browning and only minor marks from the cooking rack.
 When the toast is made on the extreme edges of the oven, there are noticeable cold spots, but not to the degree we've seen in many other ovens.

 Bagels likewise come out near perfect.
 If you use the toast mode, the bagels brown very evenly all around.
 The cut sides come out perfectly toasted in bagel mode, while the backsides get warm but remain fluffy and doughy.

-If you just want to make excellent toast, check out our best toaster review for dedicated toast masters.
+If you just want to make excellent toast, check out our selection of the best toasters for dedicated toast masters.

 Should You Buy the Breville Smart Oven Air?

 The Breville Smart Oven Air is a fantastic countertop oven that can also function as a food dehydrator, slow cooker, air fryer, but you do have to pay extra for all that performance and versatility.
 The Breville Smart Oven Air is one of the most expensive toaster ovens out there.
 If you want a high-performing model and think you'll utilize the special slow cooking, dehydrating, and air frying functions, we think this extra cost is worth it.